AdriMichelson/TidyCampaigns/README.md

 # TidyCampaigns
-An Opinionated Quarto Book on being a Data Director in Democratic Politics
+An Opinionated Quarto Book on being a Data Director in Democratic Politics / Advocacy Orgs